Q&A: What’s next for the Tokyo Olympics as virus spreads?

 Others are.

 An Irish bookmaker last week began taking bets: 4/6 the opening ceremony will not go ahead in Tokyo as scheduled, or 11/10 that it will.
-In gambling terms, that means it’s slightly above 50-50 that it will.

 Senior IOC member Dick Pound last week suggested Tokyo and the IOC had roughly until the end of May to announce a decision.
 Pound, a former International Olympic Committee vice president, said there’s no decision so far and stressed talks were nearly constant with the World Health Organization.